 You can ask for advice on Home Office legislation by contacting the Home Office Duty Compliance Officer.

-Managing stocks of controlled drugs
+Managing controlled drugs

 It is recommended that care homes keep a running balance of the stock levels of each controlled drug preparation.
 This makes it much easier to spot and track discrepancies.

-- receiving controlled drugs stock
+- receiving controlled drugs

 - checking stock balances

-- administering controlled drugs disposing of controlled drugs.
+- disposing of controlled drugs.